geo-ant/blog/_posts/2023-11-20-rust-for-cpp-developers-constructors.md

 [^tc-ub]: It's important to note that it's undefined to rely on manual specializations of `std::is_trivially_copyable`.
 [^by-value]: The wording here is a bit C++ inspired, but if we want to be absolutely precise, everything in Rust is passed by value, including references.
 In Rust, references are pointers with a whole lot of compile time guardrails, but pointers nonetheless.
 That's why we have to dereference them.
 In that sense it's closer to C than C++.
 A pointer itself in C is also passed by value, but it's pointee may be modifyable, depending on constness.
 [^deref]: Although Rust forces most conversions to be explicit, it does not abandon all forms of implict conversions either.
 There is a mechanism called [`Deref` coercion](https://doc.rust-lang.org/std/ops/trait.Deref.html#more-on-deref-coercion).
+[^Self]: In an `impl` block, `Self` refers to the type itself.
+For our `Rectangle` we could just have written out `Rectangle`, but for more complex types involving generics it becomes tedious quickly.
+[^clone-image]: This is just to serve as an illustration of explicit cloning.
+I'm not saying this is the best API for that particular problem.
+[^from-into-blanket]: The standard library implementors could just as well have chosen to do the blanket implementation the other way round.
+It's just the way they chose to do it at the time.